 The settings made above will take immediate effect on Windows and will show you the “New” option with all subcategories.

 If you still don’t see “New” option to the right-click context menu, just restart your computer once.
-Sometimes, few Windows updates are pending that required to restart.Restore Missing “New” Option from the Right-click Context Menu Click To Tweet
+Sometimes, a few Windows updates are pending that require a restart.Restore Missing “New” Option from the Right-click Context Menu Click To Tweet

 4 thoughts on “How to Fix or Restore Missing “New” Option from the Right-click Context Menu?”